Shoebill, Gorilla and Chimps in 1 Week!

 Stay at Ichumbi Gorilla Lodge.

-Day 6-7: July 26-27.
-Additional birding in the Bwindi and Ruhija area.
+Day 6-7: July 26-27, 2022.
+Additional birding in the Bwindi and Ruhija areas.

 We are tracking down Albertine Rift endemics one by one, also visiting the trails around Mubwindi swamps.

 Ruhiija is likely to be one of the highlights of any bird watching safari to Uganda with excellent birding in spectacular surroundings.
-The Birds are many here and somehow easy to see; many bird species associating in mixed feeding flocks that are active throughout the day.
+The Birds are many here and somehow easy to see; many bird species associated in mixed feeding flocks that are active throughout the day.
 An early start offers the best chance of finding the striking Dwarf Honeyguide, Stripe-breasted Tit, Ruwenzori Apalis, African Hill Babbler (sometimes treated as a separate species from Ruwenzori Hill Babbler), the rare and localized Grauer’s Scrub-Warbler and Carruther’s Cisticola.
 Some of the many species we have a chance of seeing here include Black Goshawk, Augur Buzzard, Crowned Hawk-Eagle, Handsome Francolin, Olive (Rameron) Pigeon, Bronze-winged Pigeon, Black-billed, Ruwenzori, and Ross’s Turacco, African, Barred Long-tailed, and African Emerald Cuckoos, Red-chested Owlet, Narina and Bar-tailed Trogons, Black and Cinnamon-chested Bee-eaters, Blue-throated Roller, White-headed Woodhoopoe, Gray-throated, Double-toothed, and Yellow-spotted Barbets, Western and Yellow-rumped Tinkerbird, Thick-billed and Dwarf Honeyguides, Rufous-necked Wryneck, Tullberg’s, Speckle-breasted, Elliot’s, and Olive Woodpeckers, African Broadbill, Rock Martin, Black Saw-wing, Gray and Petit’s Cuckoo-Shrike, Ansorge’s, Kakamega, Olive-chested, and Cabanis’ Greenbuls, White-tailed Ant-Thrush, Kivu Ground-Thrush, Olive and Mountain Thrushes, Red-throated Alethe, Chubb’s Cisticola, Banded Prinia, Ruwenzori, Black-throated, and Black-faced Apalis, Olive-green Camaroptera, Grauer’s and Cameroon Scrub-Warblers, Cinnamon and Black-faced Bracken-Warblers, Mountain Yellow Warbler, White-browed Crombec, Short-tailed Warbler, Red-faced Woodland-Warbler, White-eyed Slaty- Flycatcher, Yellow-eyed Black-Flycatcher, Sooty Flycatcher, Chapin’s Flycatcher, White-starred Robin, White-bellied and Archer’s Robin-Chats, Ruwenzori Batis, White-tailed, Slaty, and African Blue-Flycatchers, Puvel’s and Pale-breasted Mountain, Gray-chested Babbler, Ruwenzori Hill Babbler, Gray-headed, Western Violet-backed, Green, Green-headed, Blue-headed, Green-throated, Stuhlmann’s, Northern Double-collared, and Regal Sunbirds, Mackinnon’s Shrike, Ludher’s, Gray-green, Many-colored, and Lagden’s Bush-shrikes, Velvet-mantled Drongo, Slender-billed, Waller’s, Narrow-tailed, Stuhlmann’s, and Sharpe’s Starlings, Black-billed, Strange, and Brown-capped Weavers, Jameson’s and Woodhouse’s Ant-peckers, and Red-faced and Dusky Crimson-wings.

 Stay at Ichumbi Gorilla Lodge.

-Day 8: July 28.
+Day 8: July 28, 2022.
 Birding to Kibale.

 Day 9.
-July 29.
+July 29, 2022.
 Chimpanzees and Green-breasted Pitta.

 Then we are taken to the visitor center for briefing and chimp tracking.
 The activity may last from a few hours to several hours.
 Kibale forest is home to 13 primates of Uganda.

-Day 10: July 30.
+Day 10: July 30, 2022.
 Long drive back to Entebbe for a late flight.

 Post-tour